jsreport/jsreport/packages/jsreport-authentication/authServerTest/README.md

 For this test we are going to need a token issued by the authorization server.
 The easy way to get this token is by repeating the login from the [Single Sign On with jsreport studio Test](#single-sign-on-with-jsreport-studio-test) and get the token from the console in which the authorization server is running.

-Open jsreport at http://localhost:5488/, go and click "LOGIN WITH AUTHSERVER", if you have an active session with the authorization server then this will just redirect you back to the studio, if not the authorization server is going to ask for your login and consent again, just remember to complete that step using `admin` as the user.
+Open jsreport at http://localhost:5488/, go and click "LOGIN WITH AUTHSERVER", if you have an active session with the authorization server then this will just redirect you back to the studio, if not the authorization server is going to ask for your login and consent again, just remember to complete that step using `admin` as the user, or `guser`, `guser2` users if want to test the flow against the group.

 When you are again in jsreport studio as an authenticated user, go to the console in which the Authorization server is running and check the last lines, you should see a log similar to `NEW access_token "xxxxxxxxxxxxxxxx" saved AccessToken {...}`. what it is between the quotation marks is the token, so make sure to copy that.